facebook/react-native-website/docs/stylesheet.md

 Flattens an array of style objects, into one aggregated style object.
 Alternatively, this method can be used to lookup IDs, returned by `StyleSheet.register`.

 > _NOTE_: Exercise caution as abusing this can tax you in terms of optimizations.
 IDs enable optimizations through the bridge and memory in general.
-Refering to style objects directly will deprive you of these optimizations.
+Referring to style objects directly will deprive you of these optimizations.

 Example: